 There are two basic types of costs accounted in this financial analysis.
 The first, operation and maintenance costs, are to keep the existing road and transit system functioning at current levels; adequate funding for operation and maintenance is clearly essential.
-(See section 8.2 for a specific discussion of pavement management.)
 The second, costs of new projects and services, are necessary to alleviate current problems and account for growth.